Removing Paint from wood

 Wood is tough stuff!
 No matter how hard you try, the varnish or paint on the wood will eventually chip or peel.
 If you have a lot of wood in your home, you may find that the paint on the wood is the most common defect.
 So what can you do about it?
 You can use different methods to remove paint from wood, such as sanding, to scrape, and repainting, but here are some ways to make the wood look nicer.

 An electric heat gun is quick, safe, and economical in removing paint from wood.
 It does not leave a mess after the operation.
 The heat gun is for both indoor and outdoor paints.
 It also works on wood finishes such as latex and oil-based finishes.
 However, it does not remove stains.

 If you touch the nozzle during operation, you burn yourself.
 It gets hot during the process.
 A smaller nozzle works when the heat has to be localized.
-Test the gun on samples before use so that you familiarize yourself with the tool.
-They are specific on certain activities, and you have to master that to ensure safety and maximum performance.
+Test the gun on samples before use to familiarize yourself with the tool.
+They are specific to certain activities, and you must master that to ensure safety and maximum performance.